 Records to be kept

-- Competitions – a record must be kept of (i) the winning entry; (ii) the method by which the winner was chosen; (iii) the terms & conditions (if these were not the Channel 4 standard terms (see section 38)); and (iv) for Editorially Judged Competitions that are being judged, the reasons for choosing that submission (as against the specified criteria).
-This should be done by completing and signing the Competition Record Form
+- Competitions – a record must be kept of: (i) the winning entry; (ii) the method by which the winner was chosen; (iii) the terms & conditions (if these were not the Channel 4 standard terms - see point 38 below); and (iv) for Editorially Judged Competitions, the reasons for choosing that submission (as against the specified criteria).
+This should be done by completing and signing the Competition Record Form.

-- Votes - a record must be kept of (i) the winner of the vote; (ii) the number of votes received by each candidate; (iii) the terms & conditions (see section 38 ).
+- Votes - a record must be kept of: (i) the winner of the vote; (ii) the number of votes received by each candidate; and (iii) the terms & conditions.

-- the following records/documents should be given to AIT: (a) a copy of the signed Competition Record Form (it may be signed electronically); (b) a screen shot of the live competition; (c) the email confirming agreement to provide a prize; and (d) a copy of the email or letter notifying each winner that they have won a prize (although where you subsequently enter into email correspondence with a winner you only need to provide the last email in the chain).
+- the following records/documents should be given to the AIM: (a) a screen shot of the live competition page on the website; (b) the email confirming agreement to provide a prize; and (c) a copy of the email or letter notifying each winner that they have won a prize and their email confirmation that they accept the prize (where you subsequently enter into email correspondence with a winner you only need to provide the last email in the chain).
 All signed competition contracts should be retained by a member of Corporate Legal.

-Please note that the record form MUST be completed and saved within 60 days of the competition closing.
+Please note that all documentation MUST be completed and saved within 60 days of the competition closing.

 Third party involvement

-- We may promote third party competitions (e.g. via a link where the competition is operated by the third party and entries cannot be made on our site) but you must first check it will be run fairly and in a way that is consistent with these guidelines.
-You must also make it clear next to the link on our site that the competition is being run by a third party by using the following disclaimer ‘This competition is run by X and is not administered by Channel 4’.
-If you have any queries on this please contact a member of AIT.
+- We may promote third party competitions (e.g. via a link where the competition is operated by the third party and entries cannot be made on our site), but you must first check it will be run fairly and in a way that is consistent with these guidelines.
+You must also make it clear next to the link on our site that the competition is being run by a third party by using the following disclaimer: ‘This competition is run by X and is not administered by Channel 4’.
+If you have any queries on this, please contact the AIM.

-- Where we plan to use a third party site (e.g. social network) for a Channel 4 competition you must: (a) ensure the third party site allows this (check their T&Cs); (b) ensure that the project has been presented and approved at a Project Assurance Meeting; (c) speak to AIT to get clearance for the use of the third party site; and (d) follow these guidelines.
+- Where we plan to use a third-party site (e.g. social network) for a Channel 4 competition you must: (a) ensure the third party site allows this (check their T&Cs); (b) if necessary ensure that the project has been presented and approved at a Project Assurance Meeting; (c) speak to the AIM to get clearance for the use of the third party site – you may need to engage the services of an intermediary supplier who will be able to access all entries; and (d) follow these guidelines.

-- If you plan to run an incentivised survey using a third party you are free do so providing the following wording is clearly displayed on the website at the point that the user submits their data for entry into the draw -
+- If you plan to run an incentivised survey using a third party, you are free do so providing the following wording is clearly displayed on the website at the point at which the user submits their data for entry into the draw:

-- Please note that any third party will still need to complete the Data Protection Questionnaire and this will need to be signed off by Channel 4’s Data Protection Lawyer and Channel 4’s Information Security Officer, before your survey can launch.
+- Please note that any third party may still need to complete the Data Protection Questionnaire and this will need to be signed off by Channel 4’s Data Protection Lawyer and Channel 4’s Information Security Officer before your survey can launch.
 You should also ensure that any company that you do plan to use is aware of and follows the MRS code of conduct.

 - Channel 4’s standard competition terms & conditions are here.
 These are suitable for Simple Competitions and for Editorially Judged Competitions.
 To add these to your Competition page you need to use this link in the Competition template.
-If you need to make any changes (or are unsure whether they are appropriate) please contact a member of AIT or Corporate Legal.
+If you need to make any changes (or are unsure whether they are appropriate) please contact the AIM or Corporate Legal.
 Additional or alternative terms apply to Votes, or other types of competitions.
-Again, please speak to AIT or Corporate Legal.
+Again, please speak to the AIM or Corporate Legal.

-- Depending on the type of Competition you should think about whether there should be any "user friendly" FAQs .
-Please speak to AIT, Legal & Compliance or Corporate Legal if you are unsure whether these would be appropriate
+- Depending on the type of Competition, you should think about whether there should be any "user-friendly" FAQs.
+Please speak to the AIM, Legal & Compliance or Corporate Legal if you are unsure whether these would be appropriate.

 - In addition to informing entrants, if you are passing data to a third party (e.g. a commercial sponsor or the prize provider), you must also have a contract with the third party to ensure they only use the data for the agreed purposes.
 If there are up to 10 winners with name and basic contact details these may be transferred by email on password protected spreadsheet, the password must be suitably complex and passed to the recipient by phone or text message, NEVER emailed.
-If the data exceeds 10 records then it should be transferred via SFTP.
-If you have any queries, please speak to a member of AIT, Corporate Legal or the Information Security Team.
-Details of Channel 4’s Acceptable User Policy can be found here and in the infosec elearning module https://channel4.acteonhost.com/code/default.aspx
+If the data exceeds 10 records, then it should be transferred via SFTP.
+If you have any queries, please speak to the AIM, Corporate Legal or the Information Security Team.
+Details of Channel 4’s Acceptable User Policy can be found in the infosec e-learning module at https://channel4.acteonhost.com/code/default.aspx.

-- If data is being transferred outside the UK or sensitive personal data is being collected (information about a person's race, ethnic origin, religious beliefs, trade union membership, physical or mental health, sexual life or criminal offences) there are additional requirements (please speak to Kirsten Hadley in Corporate Legal).
+- If data is being transferred outside the UK or sensitive personal data is being collected (information about a person's race, ethnic origin, religious or philosophical beliefs, political opinions, trade union membership, genetic or biometric data, physical or mental health, sex life, sexual orientation or criminal offences) there are additional requirements (please speak to Corporate Legal).